 Returning to sports and other activities

-Ask your doctor which sports and other activities are okay for you after you recover.
+Ask your surgeon which sports and other activities are ok for you after you recover.

-Call your doctor or nurse if you have:
+Call your surgeon or nurse if you have any of the following:

 Joint replacement surgery - using your shoulder; Shoulder replacement surgery - after

-Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
+Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.